memgraph/docs/mage/how-to-guides/create-a-new-module-cpp.md

 :::info

-If you wish to write your own query modules using the C API, you can write their procedures in any programming language which can work with C and can be compiled to the ELF shared library format.
+If you wish to write your own query modules using the C API, you can write their procedures in any programming language that can work with C and can be compiled to the ELF shared library format.
 The latter requirement is there so that they can be loaded together when Memgraph starts.